 The function is not available in this script because it requires a different setup, an external plugin, or Zorro S. Make sure that you installed your personal Zorro S key or token.

-Zorro sent an order to the broker API, but received no response due to a server glitch or connection issue right after sending the order.
-This means that it is unknown whether the position was opened or not.
-If it was, the trade is orphaned and not under Zorro control.
-Check in the broker platform if the trade was opened; if so, close it manually.
+Zorro sent a trade order to the broker API, but received no response.
+This can happen due to a server glitch or connection issue right at or after sending the order.
+It is then unknown whether the position was opened or not.
+Zorro will assume that the order was rejected.
+But if it was in fact executed, the trade is orphaned and not anymore under Zorro control.

 Zorro closed the trade with the given ID, but the trade was not found in the broker's trade lists.
 Possibly it was never opened, or was already closed manually or by a margin call or similar event.